Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 parsing that file one line at a time, then writing to a file.
 We also took a deep dive into the basics of logical thinking for a very simple compiler.
-Now that the tool is finished, it's time to use Cargo to build a release version of tinymd--which we are going to do in the next and final chapter of this tutorial.
+Now that the tool is finished, it's time to use Cargo to build a release version of tinymd—which we are going to do in the next and final chapter of this tutorial.

 {{<checkpoint